projectvitalis/qih/papers/QIH-paper.md

 #### Predictions:

 1. Systems with **higher QIH** will recover more quickly from perturbation.
-2. **Low QIH** systems will show delayed or chaotic recovery—even if baseline entropy flux is high.
+2. **Low QIH** systems will show delayed or chaotic recovery even if baseline entropy flux is high.
 3. Negative QIH will **precede observable breakdown** (e.g., crashes, collapses, injury).
 4. Artificially increasing entropy export *without boundary support* will **not raise QIH**.